Koaha/WordScramble/README.md

 Move to client folder and install all required dependencies
 > npm install

+Install bower as follow

+>npm install grunt-bower-install

+As staying in client folder and download required bower files

+>bower install

 ## Set up for server's side

 [Play framework Installing](https://www.playframework.com/)

+When running in localhost, set play framework to lift up server at port 9090

 # How to play